Setting up a limited company in the UK is one of the best ways to run your online business while working towards EU second citizenship.

 Finally, you also have to choose an SIC code, which categorizes the nature of your business.
 You can see the list of SIC codes here.

-To find out which EU countries offer residency by passive income, take a look at our round up.
+To find out which EU countries offer residency by passive income, take a look at our residency guides.